2600hz/kazoo5/scripts/README.md

 When building applications that don't live in the kazoo src tree, this script will configure CircleCI to run the necessary tests against Kazoo with the application added in.

-## circleci-build-erlang.sh

-Fetches kerl and installs configured Erlang version (used in CircleCI)

 ## code\_checks.bash

 Checks source code files for various formatting expectations and exits if any are found.